 An NSTR Mobile AP MLD shall designate one link of an NSTR link pair as the primary link to transmit Beacon and Probe Response frames.
-The other link of the NSTR link pair is the nonprimary link.
+The other link of the NSTR link pair is the non-primary link.
+An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link shall have the same TSF timer value as the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link.
+A non-AP MLD that is associated with the NSTR Mobile AP MLD shall set its TSF timer using the timestamp in the received Beacon or Probe Response frame transmitted by the AP that is affiliated with the NSTR Mobile AP MLD and that is operating on the primary link.(#CID 6967)

 TGbe editor: Please insert the following subclause 35.3.18.2 as follows: